giovannibaratta/homelab/ansible/README.md

 - Install Python packages
     ```bash
+    python3 -m venv .venv
+    source .venv/bin/activate
-    pip install -r requirements.txt
+    python3 -m pip install -r requirements.txt
     ```
-- (optional) If you use Bitwarden Secret Manager to store variables, you have to install the SDK and configure an access token.
+- (optional) If you use Bitwarden Secret Manager to store variables, you have to install the SDK (see [here](https://github.com/bitwarden/sdk-sm)) and configure an access token.
     ```bash
     export BWS_ACCESS_TOKEN=""
     ```
 - Terraform

 ## Run playbook

-1. Install the requirements

-    ```bash
-    ansible-galaxy install -r "requirements.yaml"
-    ```

 1. Install the collections